BNasmith/PTForsyth/PTFWorkofChrist.md

 is nobody here who does not believe in the
 Church.
 At any rate, what I propose to say will be said entirely from that standpoint.
 We believe in the Holy Catholic Church.
-My con- tention would be that, apart from such a posi- tion as I desire to bring to your notice some real apostolic belief in the real work of Jesus
-Christ apart from that no Church can continue to exist.
+My contention would be that, apart from such a position as I desire to bring to your notice---some real apostolic belief in the real work of Jesus Christ---apart from that no Church can continue to exist.
 That is the point of view which I take at the outset.
 The Church is precious, not in itself, but because of God's purpose with it.
 It